Medication Search - pms-Oxycodone- Acetaminophen

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the pms-Oxycodone- Acetaminophen medication come in?
+What form(s) does pms-Oxycodone- Acetaminophen come in?

 Each white, round, biconvex, scored tablet contains oxycodone HCl 5 mg and acetaminophen 325 mg.
 Nonmedicinal ingredients: colloidal silicon dioxide, cornstarch, lactose, magnesium stearate, microcrystalline cellulose, povidone, sodium starch glycolate, and stearic acid.

-How should I use the pms-Oxycodone- Acetaminophen medication?
+How should I use pms-Oxycodone- Acetaminophen?

 The dosage varies according to each individual and can be affected by the severity of the pain as well as each person’s response to the medication.